lewendm/blogdown/content/home/media.md

   filter_button:
   - name: All
     tag: '*'
+  - name: Interview: How can leaders improve their decision making?
+    tag: e24-interview
+  - name: Open Science for Junior Researchers
+    tag: Forskningspolitikk

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.